 - Did Not Engage—Visitors who reached a page where content was present, but did not passively or actively engage the content.

 - No Content—Visitors loaded a page with Bazaarvoice code that had no content, such as a product page that does not have reviews yet.

 - Visitors—Unique visitors detected across tracked pages during the specified date range.
 Tracked pages include any page that loaded Bazaarvoice analytics tagging, whether through the Bazaarvoice-hosted display or through the Analytics for API solution.

 Note: The monthly report calculates and displays monthly unique visitors.
 Selecting multiple months at a time will have the report display a summary of the visitors across each monthly report selected.
-The daily report calculates and displays daily unique visitors.

 - Orders—The total number of orders placed, where each unique

 orderIdsent by the BV Pixel transaction event counts as one order.

 - Revenue—Total revenue from orders, defined by the